eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   if n is greater than 15 or less than 0, it prints nothing.
 -   101-natural.c
     -   a program that computes the sum of all the multiples of 3 or 5 below 1024 (excluded).
+-   102-fibonacci.c
+    -   a program that prints the first 50 fibonacci numbers starting from 1 and 2.